1. Home

-Sentence Ending Particles (1)
+Sentence Ending Particles in Japanese

 In Japanese, there are many particles that are added to the end of a sentence.
 They express the speaker's emotions, doubt, emphasis, caution, hesitation, wonder, admiration, and so on.
 Some sentence ending particles distinguish male or female speech.
 Many of them don't translate easily.
-Click here for "Sentence Ending Particles (2)".

 Ka